 If you have been injured on someone else’s property, the court may find that it is appropriate for the property owner to compensate you for your injuries, especially if the conditions that gave rise to your injuries stemmed from the property owner’s negligent or reckless conduct.

 Your Bardstown premises liability lawyer can investigate what led to your accident and whether the property owner is likely to be found liable.
-For more on the steps you should take or how an experienced injury attorney can help, call today.
+For more on the steps you should take or how an experienced Bardstown personal injury lawyer can help, call today.

 Types of Premises Liability Cases